 This version of the SonarQube documentation is no longer maintained.
 It relates to a version of SonarQube that is not active.

-Adding the SonarQube analysis to your GitHub Actions workflow
+Adding analysis to GitHub Actions workflow

 SonarScanners running in GitHub Actions can automatically detect branches and pull requests being built so you don’t need to specifically pass them as parameters to the scanner.